fabriceyhc/nc_diversity_attacks/README.md

 ```

 ### Jupyter Notebook
-The results are agregated and visualized in a jupyter notebook:
+The results are agregated and visualized in a jupyter notebook, which can be viewed directly in GitHub or perused locally:
 ```
 # install
 pip install jupyter